yarinyc/Distributed-system---OCR/README.txt

       In addition, if there is a need to send summary files to some local apps we do so before shutting down the manager node.
 We also made sure any temporary files saved locally or on the S3 bucket by the manager\worker\local apps to be deleted.
-We also delete all SQS queues, and supply an option to delete the S3 bucket as well if wanted (decided by us in the manager source code, default is to delete).
+We also delete all SQS queues, and supply an option to delete the S3 bucket as well if wanted (decided by us, default is to delete).